phpbb-extensions/consent-manager/README.md

 It also includes ACP settings for category availability, simple admin-managed integrations, server-side logging of consent decisions, and consent version resets.

-Consent Manager is designed to coordinate consent for **cooperating integrations**.
+Consent Manager is designed to coordinate consent for **cooperating extensions**.

 ## For extension authors